lgreco/comp-460-f25-week-00/README.md

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).

+## How to work on this assigment

-There are several ways to work on this assigment.
+There are three ways to prepare and submit this assigment: in a GitHub, in Google Colab, or in your own environment.

-## Codespaces
+### Github

 **Requires some familiarity with Github and Codespaces.**